 The curved treadmill has surpassed the original and stepped up everyone's game.
 You can mainly see these new machines at rehabilitation systems and high-tech fitness centers.
 The machine uses vertical and horizontal angles to easily go from running to walking strides.
 The curve is a concave running machine that is powered by your legs.
 There is zero electricity running through the machine.
 You move the belt using the balls of your feet which pushes your body forward as you do.
 It also allows you to pace yourself naturally as opposed to pushing buttons and going from fast to slow in a few seconds.
 The purpose of these machines has been to gain a more comfortable running experience and improve workouts.

 The technique that is required to move this treadmill propels the body forward.
 This mirrors the outside motions.
-It uses more muscles than the basic flat treadmill.
-The glutes and hamstrings are now being incorporated more forcefully into your workout.
+The curved treadmill benefit comes from using more muscles than the basic flat treadmill.
+The glutes and hamstrings are now being incorporated more forcefully with a curved treadmill workout.
 This treadmill allows for natural running form and reduces the stress put on the joints.
 There is also much more core engagement because you need a form of balancing technique.
 This balance can help to improve your posture because you are learning to control each stride you take.
 You are able to burn 30-40% more calories on this machine compared to the original treadmill.
 The curved treadmill also increases the intensity of the workout.
 The curved treadmill increases the exertion put forth by the body by 10% and accelerates your heart rate 22% more than and ordinary treadmill.

 Every gym should consider obtaining a curved treadmill, simply for all the safety benefits.
 Since there is no electricity being used, this machine is actually more environmentally-friendly.
 The machine actually has a longer life-time expectancy and will be a great investment that can last.
 Being that there are no motorized parts, there is essentially nothing that can break.
 Service costs to the gym are kept to a minimum with this machine.
 The belt located on the curved treadmill has much more grip for runners.
 Regular treadmills tend to a more cotton or nylon belt where as the curved one does not.